 Common side effects associated with prostate cancer surgery are impotence (erectile dysfunction – the inability to achieve or sustain an erection) and urinary incontinence.
 Most men experience these side effects to some degree, but they can often be treated and usually improve with time.

 In the past, up to 70 per cent of men who had their whole prostate removed because of cancer had some difficulty achieving an erection afterwards.
-However, newer surgical techniques that aim to spare the nerves associated with erectile function have reduced the risk of this side effect.
-Erectile function can continue to improve over many years after surgery.
+This is because the prostate lies next to the nerves and blood vessels that are important for erections, and these nerves and vessels can be damaged during the operation.
+Newer surgical techniques that aim to spare the nerves associated with erectile function have reduced the risk of impotence.

 Spontaneous erections may return as early as 6 months after a successful nerve-sparing prostate removal operation.
 However, some men may not experience the return of spontaneous erections for up to 3 years.